krisb1220/kwizzy/readme.md

 This is going to be a simple full-stack WYSIWYG quiz/form builder app.
 Will eventually be converted to React/Typescript, but that is not currently the priority.

 # Commit 4
++ Saving a version that mostly works before I start messing with the sessions and routes

+# Commit 4
 + Added `POST /entries` endpoint.
 Either returns all posts or adds a new post and returns all posts.
 + User data will be shared with front-end on login now.